 There’s no feeling worse than that pit at the bottom of your stomach when you’ve finally hit rock bottom.
 It’s a dark place down there.
 There’s no light at the end of the tunnel.
 It’s nothing but a dark, dark place.
 Days seem to grow longer.
 Sadness looms.
 No matter how hard you try to hold things together, they can’t help but to unravel and spiral further away from your control.
+Whether you feel this way from job loss, death, fear, or a major event in your life, you’re not alone.
 Whenever I feel like my life is falling apart, I always do these exact steps to help me get back up on my feet.
 Keep reading if you’re looking to pull things back together.

 Whenever my life is falling apart, it’s because I’ve hung out in my mind a little bit longer than I should have.
 And once you’ve overstayed your welcome, your mind will trap you into this vicious negative cycle that spirals you into a deeper depression or anxious state.
 So, it might be a good idea to transition yourself from your mind into someone else’s mind at least for a little while.
 A great way to do that is through a good book.

 Personally, one of the best books you’ll read is “Meditations” by Marcus Aurelius translation by Gregory Hays.
 It’s basically his journal trying to convince him to change his behavior.
 It was never meant to be read by anyone but it was so damn good many in the world have read it.
 Another great book you’ll enjoy is “Change Your Questions, Change Your Life” by Marilee Adams which is about transitioning your outlook by the set of questions you ask.
 And the last book recommendation to help you when your life is falling apart is “Nonviolent Communication” by Marshall B. Rosenberg.
 These three books are really great at helping you gain a new perspective, change your approach, and pick yourself back up.